cybertron/openstack-virtual-baremetal/doc/source/deploy/quintupleo.rst

   interface for the 'public' network that can be used to test bonding in an OVB environment.
 The ``bond-*`` overcloud templates must be used with this type of environment.

-Each of the networking layouts has two variations: with and without the use of Neutron's port-security extension.
-The reason for this is that older releases of OpenStack did not support port-security, so those templates cannot be used.
-However, use of the port-security extension allows OVB to work on a much larger number of clouds because it does not require insecure Neutron settings.

-While the port-security extension existed as far back as the Liberty release, it has only been successfully tested with OVB on Newton and above.

-The port-security environments can be recognized by the presence of `port-security` somewhere in the filename.
-Network environments without that substring are the standard ones that require the noop Neutron firewall driver.

 QuintupleO and routed networks
 ------------------------------